vatpac-technology/pilot-procedures/docs/local-procedures/Class D/nadi.md

 The preferred runway for arrivals is **Runway 02** Most international aircraft will require runway 02/20 in most conditions, although medium category aircraft and below can take runway 09/27 in favourable conditions.

 ### Arrival Procedures
 IFR aircraft arriving via runway 20 should expect to not recieve a star and fly in via MI NDB.
+Runway 02 is highly prefreed due to its ILS approach.

 ## Night Operational Restrictions
 Due to the surrounding mountainous terrain, the following restrictions are to be applied at night: